technomancy/leiningen/README.md

 If your preferred
 [package manager](https://github.com/technomancy/leiningen/wiki/Packaging)
-offers a recent version of Leiningen, try that first.
-Many package managers still include version 1.x, which is rather outdated, so you may be better off installing manually.
+offers a recent version of Leiningen, try that first as long as it has version 2.x.

 Leiningen installs itself on the first run of the `lein` shell script; there is no separate install script.
 Follow these instructions to install Leiningen manually:

-1. Make sure you have a Java JDK version 6 or later.
+1. Make sure you have Java installed; version 8 is recommended at this time.
 2. [Download the `lein` script from the `stable` branch](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein) of this project.
 3. Place it on your `$PATH`. (`~/bin` is a good choice if it is on your path.)